Open-EO/openeo.org/documentation/1.0/datacubes.md

 <figure>
     <img src="./datacubes/dc_apply_ts.png" alt="Datacube apply temporal moving average">
-    <figcaption>Applying a moving average (temporal smoothing) by avegraging the direct temporal neighbourhoods of pixels.
+    <figcaption>Applying a moving average (temporal smoothing) by averaging the direct temporal neighbourhoods of pixels.
 No padding is used, which leads to edge effects.</figcaption>
 </figure>

 ### Resample